Midwest Road Trips

 Scotts Bluff Summit is a must, it’s a quick 10-minute drive from the Visitor Center.
 Photo Credit: Catherine Parker

-It’s a 1.6-mile (2.5 km) drive to the Scotts Bluff summit.
+For a view from the top, take the 1.6-mile (2.5 km) drive to the Scotts Bluff summit.
 It’s takes about 7 to 10 minutes from the Visitor Center.
 Completed in the 1930s by the Civilian Conservation Corps (CCC), Summit Road features the only three tunnels in Nebraska (kids love tunnels) and it’s the oldest concrete roadway in Nebraska.

 At the top of the bluff, we found hiking trails and vast views in every direction.
 The summit features parking but no restrooms or picnic tables.
-Open daily in the summer from 9 a.m. to 5:30 p.m. and from 9 a.m. to 4 p.m. during the year.
+It is open daily from 9 a.m. to 4:30 p.m. in the summer and from 9 a.m. to 4 p.m. during the year.

 Top Sites to Explore in Oklahoma City